icbi-lab/atlas_protocol/docs/the-next-steps.md

 ## Sharing the model

-The integration with scANVI generated a pre-trained model that can be used to project additional data onto the atlas using scArches as we have shown in {ref}`scarches`.
+The integration with scANVI generated a pre-trained model that can be used to project additional data onto the atlas using scArches as we have shown in scarches <!-- TODO {ref}`scarches` -->.
 To enable others to use this functionality it is required that you share the scvi model and the AnnData object that was used to generate it.
 The pre-trained model can be shared via the [scvi model hub](https://huggingface.co/scvi-tools) on [huggingface](https://huggingface.co/).
 For more details, see the [scvi-hub upload tutorial](https://docs.scvi-tools.org/en/stable/tutorials/notebooks/scvi_hub_upload_and_large_files.html#).